MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/go.md

    If you want to watch your pipeline in action, select the build job.

-   > You just created and ran a pipeline that we automatically created for you, because your code appeared to be a good match for the [Python package](https://github.com/microsoft/azure-pipelines-yaml/blob/master/templates/python-package.yml) template.
+   > You just created and ran a pipeline that we automatically created for you, because your code appeared to be a good match for the [Go](https://github.com/microsoft/azure-pipelines-yaml/blob/master/templates/go.yml) template.

    You now have a working YAML pipeline (`azure-pipelines.yml`) in your repository that's ready for you to customize!